-The Ontario Capital Growth Corporation (OCGC) was established by the Ontario Capital Growth Corporation Act, 2008 and launched on February 27, 2009.
-The principal business of OCGC is to manage the limited partnership interests of the Province of Ontario (the Province) in the Ontario Venture Capital Fund LP (OVCF) and the Northleaf Venture Catalyst Fund LP (NVCF) and to manage and operate the Ontario Emerging Technologies Fund (OETF).
-OCGC is an operational enterprise agency of the Ministry of Research and Innovation (the Ministry).
+(OCGC) was established by the Ontario Capital Growth Corporation Act, 2008 and launched on February 27, 2009 as a board-governed provincial agency.
+The principal business of OCGC is to manage the limited partnership interests of the Province of Ontario (the Province) in the Ontario Venture Capital Fund LP (OVCF) and the Northleaf Venture Catalyst Fund LP (NVCF), and to manage and operate the Ontario Emerging Technologies Fund (OETF).

-- 1 ABOUT THE ONTARIO CAPITAL GROWTH CORPORATION

-- 3 MESSAGE FROM THE CHAIR AND PRESIDENT/ CHIEF EXECUTIVE OFFICER
+- 1 ABOUT THE ONTARIO CAPITAL GROWTH CORPORATION - 3 MESSAGE FROM THE CHAIR AND PRESIDENT/CHIEF EXECUTIVE OFFICER

-- 5 MANAGEMENT'S DISCUSSION AND ANALYSIS
+5 MANAGEMENT'S DISCUSSION AND ANALYSIS

-- 5 Ontario Venture Capital Market in 2014
+- 5 Ontario Venture Capital Market in 2015

 - 6 Operations and Results Achieved

+- 6 Ontario Capital Growth Corporation

-- 6 Ontario Venture Capital Fund
+- 7 Ontario Venture Capital Fund

-- 7 Ontario Emerging Technologies Fund
+- 8 Ontario Emerging Technologies Fund

-- 10 Northleaf Venture Catalyst Fund
+- 11 Northleaf Venture Catalyst Fund

-- 11 Ontario Venture Capital Ecosystem Activities
+- 12 Ontario Venture Capital Ecosystem Activities

-- 12 FINANCIAL STATEMENTS
+13 FINANCIAL STATEMENTS

-- 12 Management's Responsibility for Financial Reporting
+- 13 Management's Responsibility for Financial Reporting

-- 14 Independent Auditor's Report
+- 15 Independent Auditor's Report

-- 15 Statements of Financial Position
+- 16 Statements of Financial Position

-- 16 Statements of Operations and Changes in Accumulated Operating Surplus
+- 17 Statements of Operations and Changes in Accumulated Operating Surplus

-- 17 Statements of Remeasurement Gains and Losses
+- 18 Statements of Remeasurement Gains and Losses

-- 17 Statements of Changes in Net Assets
+- 18 Statements of Changes in Net Assets

-- 18 Statements of Cash Flows
+- 19 Statements of Cash Flows

-- 19 Notes to Financial Statements
+- 20 Notes to Financial Statements

-- 33 CORPORATE GOVERNANCE
+34 CORPORATE GOVERNANCE

-- 33 Overview
+- 34 Overview

-- 33 Accountability and Responsibilities
+- 34 Accountability and Responsibilities

-- 34 Financial Reporting Requirements
+- 35 Financial Reporting Requirements

-- 34 Internal Controls
+- 35 Internal Controls

-- 35 Operations
+- 36 Operations

-- 36 MEMBERS OF THE BOARD OF DIRECTORS
+37 MEMBERS OF THE BOARD OF DIRECTORS

-- 39 RISK MANAGEMENT POLICIES AND PROCEDURES
+40 RISK MANAGEMENT POLICIES AND PROCEDURES

-- 40 OUTLOOK FOR FISCAL 2015-16
+40 OUTLOOK FOR FISCAL 2016-17

-- BC CONTACT INFORMATION
+BC CONTACT INFORMATION

-ABOUT THE ONTARIO CAPITAL GROWTH CORPORATION
+ABOUT THE

-The Ontario Capital Growth Corporation (OCGC) was established by the Ontario Capital Growth Corporation Act, 2008 and launched on February 27, 2009.
-The principal business of OCGC is to manage the limited partnership interests of the Province of Ontario (the Province) in the Ontario Venture Capital Fund LP (OVCF) and the Northleaf Venture Catalyst Fund LP (NVCF) and to manage and operate the Ontario Emerging Technologies Fund (OETF).
-OCGC is an operational enterprise agency of the Ministry of Research and Innovation (the Ministry).
+The Ontario Capital Growth Corporation (OCGC) was established by the Ontario Capital Growth Corporation Act, 2008 and launched on February 27, 2009 as a board-governed provincial agency.
+The principal business of OCGC is to manage the limited partnership interests of the Province of Ontario (the Province) in the Ontario Venture Capital Fund LP (OVCF) and the Northleaf Venture Catalyst Fund LP (NVCF), and to manage and operate the Ontario Emerging Technologies Fund (OETF).